 How does the description of the river and the crossing relate to the method of narration?

-Explore the use of symbolism in relation to narrative voice
+Analyze the use of symbolism in relation to narrative voice.

-Understand and explore the use of multiple voices in narration
+Examine the use of multiple voices in narration.